 - Associate Vice President, Cancer

 - Lawrence W. Davis Chair of Radiation Oncology

 - Research Program

 - Discovery and Developmental Therapeutics

 Walter J. Curran, Jr., MD, FACR, is the Executive Director of the Winship Cancer Institute of Emory University, the first and only National Cancer Institute-designated cancer center in the state of Georgia.
 He also serves as the Lawrence W. Davis Professor and Chairman in Emory's Department of Radiation Oncology.
 Dr. Curran has been a principal investigator on many National Cancer Institute (NCI) grants and is considered an international expert in the management of patients with locally advanced lung cancer and malignant brain tumors.
-He has led several landmark clinical and translational trials in both areas and is responsible for defining a universally adopted staging system for patients with malignant glioma.
 He currently serves as a group chairman and a principal investigator of NRG Oncology, the largest of the five National Cancer Institute-funded clinical trials network group.